COVID-19 Vaccination Requirements for Residence

 - You may be asked to move to another parking lot once you have unloaded your belongings from the car depending on the flow of traffic.

 Once moved in

 - Once settled in, you’ll have the opportunity to meet your Don and explore Renison and the University of Waterloo.

-- Get to know your floor mates at your first floor meeting starting at 8 pm.
+- Get to know your floor mates at your first floor meeting at a time stated by your Don.

 - Kick start your social life by joining us for orientation events throughout the week.

 Who am I going to meet?

 We are excited for you to meet our Housing and Student Life team!